Javascript is not enabled.

 4. Beans

-Beans are also high in zinc, which helps boost your body’s production of white blood cells, Taylor says.
-“Zinc deficiency has been linked to immune system dysfunction,” she adds.
+Beans are high in zinc, which helps boost your body’s production of white blood cells, according to Taylor.
+“Zinc deficiency has been linked to immune system dysfunction,” Heller says.

-Taylor recommends at least a half a cup of cooked beans three times a week.
+Taylor recommends at least half a cup of cooked beans three times a week.
 You can throw them into soups, salads or even rice dishes.
-For a healthy crunchy snack, roast chickpeas in some olive oil.
+For a healthy, crunchy snack, roast chickpeas in some olive oil.

 5. Nuts and seeds